apurupa810-dotcom/apurupa-portfolio/README.md

 **Open to new opportunities** in Banking, Healthcare Insurance, and Ecommerce domains.

-Built with ❤️ using React + Tailwind + GitHub Pages
+Built with love using React + Tailwind + GitHub Pages